jonathan-laurent/KaTie/README.md

 During the compilation step, some checks are performed to ensure that the provided query is [valid](#invalid-queries).
 Also, an _execution path_ is computed, which defines the order in which events in the query are tentatively matched to events in the trace.
 This order is _topological_, meaning that the root event comes first and any event comes after its predecessors in the query's [dependency graph](#invalid-queries).

 For each non-root event, we call **link agent** an agent constrained by both the defining clause of this event and at least one prior event in the execution path.
-Given these definitions, all matchings of the trace pattern can be enumerated as follows:
+Given these definitions, all matchings of the trace pattern can be enumerated using the following algorithm:

 > For every matching of the root event in the trace, determine the identity of all non-root events in the order they appear in the execution path.
-Given a partial matching `m` of previously constrained events and agents, the only possible matching for an event `e` with defining clause `first e:P after e'` is the first event in the trace after `m(e')` that matches event pattern `P` after constraining the identity of `e`'s link agents with `m`.
+Given a partial matching `m` of previously constrained events and agents, the only possible matching for an event `e` with defining clause `first e:P after e'` is the first event in the trace after `m(e')` that matches event pattern `P` after constraining the identity of `e`'s link agents with `m` (and similarly for defining clauses of the form `last e:P before e'`).

-Hopefully, this idea should become clearer as we describe the next evaluation steps.
+This idea should become clearer as we describe the next evaluation steps.

 <details><summary><b>Example</b></summary><p>

+The execution path for our example query is summarized as follows in `debug/execution-paths.json`:

 ```json
 { "example.csv": "p(->s1,s2) b1(s1->k1) b2(s2->k2)" }
 ```

+This means that events `p`, `b1` and `b2` are to be matched in this order.
+Matching event `p` determines possible identities for agents `s1` and `s2`.
+Then, the identity of event `b1` is determined by the identity of its unique linked agent `s1`.
+In turn, matching event `b1` determines possible identities for agent `k1`.
+Similarly, the identity of event `b2` is determined by the identity of its unique linked agent `s2` and matching event `b2` determines possible identities for agent `s2`.

 </p></details>